The International Arbitration Review: Bangladesh

 - the arbitration agreement is not valid under the law to which the parties have subjected it;

-- the party making the application was not given proper notice of the appointment of an arbitrator or of the arbitral proceedings, or was otherwise unable due to some reasonable cause to present his or her case; or
+- the party making the application was not given proper notice of the appointment of an arbitrator or of the arbitral proceedings, or was otherwise unable because of some reasonable cause to present his or her case; or

 - the arbitral award deals with a dispute not contemplated by or not falling within the terms of the submission to arbitration, or it contains a decision on matters beyond the scope of the submission to the arbitrators.

 Awards passed in arbitration are not appealable.
+In Oram Limited v.
+Reckitt Benckiser (Bangladesh) Limited,15 a Division Bench of the High Court Division uphold the judgment of the District Judge in setting aside an arbitral award principally on the grounds that the majority arbitrators have dealt with disputes not contemplated by or not falling within the terms of the arbitration and one of the arbitratiors was left out from providing deliberations.
 Recently, the High Court Division in Jalalabad Gas Transmission and Distribution System Limited v.
-Lafarge Surma Cement Limited Bangladesh13 expressed the view that the legislature did not provide any appeal against an arbitral award, which categorically indicates that the grounds provided in Section 43 of the Arbitration Act are required to be compulsorily followed by the court; even for an appeal sought regarding allegations of injustice not covered by the provided grounds cannot be taken as a ground against an award.
+Lafarge Surma Cement Limited Bangladesh16 expressed the view that the legislature did not provide any appeal against an arbitral award, which categorically indicates that the grounds provided in Section 43 of the Arbitration Act are required to be compulsorily followed by the court; even for an appeal sought regarding allegations of injustice not covered by the provided grounds cannot be taken as a ground against an award.

 Foreign arbitral awards are now enforceable under Section 45 of the Arbitration Act, which was not available under the 1940 Act despite the fact that at the time Bangladesh was a party to the New York Convention.
 A party must apply to the District Court of Dhaka to enforce any foreign arbitral award.
 To be enforceable in the local courts, the award in question must satisfy the requirements set out in Section 45 of the Arbitration.
 For example, the award must be complete and must not be against the public policy of Bangladesh.
 Section 45(1)(b) also provides that, on an application made by a party to the award, a foreign arbitral award is enforceable by the court under the Code of Civil Procedure, 1908 in the same manner as if it were a decree of the court.
 An application for its execution must be accompanied by the original arbitral award or an authenticated copy of the award, or the original or authenticated agreement for arbitration, and evidence proving that the award is a foreign award.
 It is worth mentioning that enforcing a foreign award may be time-consuming, as it involves the formal court system, and resorting to the civil administration of justice delays the overall completion of the arbitral process.